 The JRCNMT provides a thorough evaluation of each college that it endorses, including several onsite visits, a curriculum review, and educator interviews.
 Representatives from the major radiologic fields—American College of Radiology (ACR), the American Society of Radiologic Technologists (ASRT), the Association of Educators in Imaging and Radiologic Sciences (AEIRS), Association of Medical Imaging Management (AHRA), and the American Association of Medical Dosimetrists (AAMD)—also may independently evaluate the college’s program to ensure it meets national standards.

-Although this is a very high-paying job in a growing field, the number of positions that will be created over the next eight years is only 7,200, according to O*NET (2014).
-Still, the U.S. Bureau of Labor Statistics (BLS) (2012), projects that growth in this field will continue to increase by 20% – much faster than the national average.
+Although this is a high-paying job in a growing field, the number of positions that will be created between 2016 and 2026 is only around 2,000, according to the BLS (2017).
+Still, that same organization projects that growth in this field will continue to increase by 10 percent, which is somewhat faster than the national average.
 As the baby boomer population ages over the next decade, this will lead to an increasing need in these types of diagnostic services.
 However, the demand for CT, PET, or NCT imaging tests is still not high enough to propel the type of job creation as in other fields of medicine.

-While job creation will continue to be limited, pay for these jobs will continue to be very competitive, with the lowest earners making over $51,000 per year and the highest earners making over $94,000 (BLS, 2013).
-There are currently over 20,000 employed as nuclear medicine technologists, with the majority of them employed in general medical and surgical hospitals.
-States with the highest numbers of nuclear medicine technologists include Florida, California, Texas, New York, and Pennsylvania.
+While job creation will be limited, pay for these jobs can be very competitive, with the lowest earners making over $54,000 per year and the highest earners making over $100,000 (BLS 2017).
+There are currently nearly 19,000 people employed as nuclear medicine technologists, with the majority of them employed in general medical and surgical hospitals as well as physician offices.
+States with the highest numbers of nuclear medicine technologists include Florida, California, Texas, New York, and Ohio.

 |Career Facts||Nuclear Medicine Technologist|